trevorwitter/NYC-Real-Estate/README.md

-Additional higher-level correlations, such as total number of sales, condos vs co-ops, property type, buiding codes and tax codes will be added
+Additional variables, such as total number of sales, condos vs co-ops, property type, buiding codes and tax codes will be incorporated into analysis.
 ![alt tag](https://github.com/trevorwitter/NYC-Real-Estate-/blob/master/Annual_Sales_graph.tiff)

 Current analysis only focuses on Manhattan; finished project will include all 5 boroughs.
-Once complete, will be able to select trend data broken down by property type and neighborhood.
+Once complete, the user will be able to select trend data broken down by property type and neighborhood.
 Plan to also add analysis incorporating property tax data.